-For continuous data, summary statistics will include the number of subjects (n), the number and percent of subjects with missing data, the arithmetic mean, arithmetic standard deviation (SD), 95% confidence interval (CI), median, first and third quartiles, minimum and maximum; for log-normal data the geometric mean, geometric 95% CI and geometric coefficient of variation (CV) will also be presented.
+For continuous data, summary statistics will include the number of subjects (n), the number and percent of subjects with missing data, the arithmetic mean, arithmetic standard deviation (SD), 95% confidence interval (95% CI), median, first and third quartiles, minimum and maximum; for log-normal data the geometric mean, geometric 95% confidence interval and geometric coefficient of variation (CV) will also be presented instead of the SD and 95% CI of the arithmetic mean.
 For categorical data, frequency counts and percentages will be presented.
 Data listings will include all subject level data collected unless otherwise specified.

-Unless otherwise specified, data described over time will be reported for periods 2-4 (see Table 25).
+Unless otherwise specified, data described over time will be reported for the 2 - 4 periods (see Table 20).